032 Laboratory Three: Accelerated Motion

 Conclusion [c]

 Discuss the nature of the mathematical relationship between time and distance for a falling object.
-Discuss whether the first graph could be parabolic, allowing for the uncertainty the small errors that may cause the points to "wiggle" slightly.
-Discuss whether the second graph is a line.
-Report the slope m and the calculation for the acceleration of gravity g.
+Discuss whether the graph is reasonably close to a line.
+Report the experimental acceleration of gravity g based on the slope from the graph.
 Compare your result to the "textbook" value of 980 cm/s² Discuss any problems you encountered in this laboratory including those that may have contributed to uncertainty in your measurements.